simevo/process-app/README.md

     phonegap build browser
     phonegap serve

-Then open http://localhost:3000 in your favourite browser or with the PhoneGap Developer app.
+Then open http://localhost:3000 in your favorite browser or with the PhoneGap Developer app.

 NOTE: To debug issues related to knockout.js, as per [this stackoverflow thread](http://stackoverflow.com/questions/9261296/how-to-debug-template-binding-errors-for-knockoutjs), add this to your html: